cds-snc/digital-canada-ca/content/en/join-our-team/positions/partnerships-advisor.md

 ---
 layout: job-posting
 type: section
-title: Partnerships Advisor
+title: 'Partnerships Advisor'
+description: >-
-description: As the Partnerships business area, we’re the bridge and capacity builders at CDS.
+  As the Partnerships business area, we’re the bridge and capacity builders at CDS.
 We move at the speed of trust, with willing partners, who fundamentally want to change how they design and deliver public services.
 archived: true
 translationKey: partnerships-advisor
 leverId: 68fdb06c-bf01-4151-b997-3bb5dd3f6602